Joint Verification and Reranking for Open Fact Checking Over Tables: Experiments

-In realistic settings, many claims will not be directly answerable from any of the top-ranked retrieved tables -- partially because of inexactness in the retrieval algorithm, and partially because the trusted corpus of tables may not contain the information which a user is querying for.
-In such cases, it can be valuable to explicitly inform the user; giving false verifications or refutations when sufficient information is not possible may mislead users, and decrease trust in the verification system.

-In TabFact, claims are explicitly either refuted or verified by information contained in the gold table.
-To model a scenario where information may not always be present, we create a classification task wherein the model must predict for all examples whether the gold table is not among the $k$ documents in $D_q$.
+In realistic settings, some claims will not be directly answerable from any retrieved table.
+In such cases, it can be valuable to explicitly inform the user --- giving false verifications or refutations when sufficient information is not available is misleading, and can decrease user trust.
+To model a scenario where the lack of relevant information must be detected, we create a classification task wherein the model must predict for all examples, whether the gold table is among the $k$ documents in $D_q$.

-Using the ternary loss, our model directly gives the probability of each table containing appropriate information to answer the query as $(1 - p(I_t=irrelevant|q,t))$.
+Using the ternary loss, our model directly gives the probability of each table containing appropriate information as $(1 - p(I_t=irrelevant|q,t))$.
 We can estimate the suitability of the best retrieved table for verifying the claim as $\max\limits_t (1 - p(I_t=irrelevant|q,t))$, and apply a threshold $\tau_1$ to classify $D_q$ as suitable or unsuitable.
 For the joint loss, a more indirect approach is necessary.
-Intuitively, if our model is too uncertain about which retrieved table contains the information to answer the query, there is a high likelihood that no suitable table has been retrieved.
-For our joint objective, we can model this directly -- this case occurs exactly when the entropy of the reranking component $H_s(s|q,D_q)$ after marginalizing over the truth value of the claim exceeds some threshold $\tau_2$.
+Intuitively, if our model is too uncertain about which table answers the query, there is a high likelihood that no suitable table has been retrieved.
+This corresponds to the entropy of the reranking component $H_s(s|q,D_q)$ after marginalizing over the truth value of the claim exceeding some threshold $\tau_2$.

 We compare these strategies in Figure~\ref{table:threeway_classification}, obtaining Precision-Recall curves by measuring at varying $\tau_1$ and $\tau_2$.
-We find that while both approaches outperform the most frequent class baseline by a significant margin, the ternary loss performs better than the joint loss.
-As such, the choice between the two losses represents a tradeoff between raw performance (see Tables~\ref{table:tabfact_results} and~\ref{table:tabfact_results_fullwiki}) and ability to identify verifications made on the basis of missing or incomplete information.
+We find that while both approaches outperform a most frequent class baseline by a significant margin, the ternary loss performs better than the joint loss.
+As such, the choice between the two losses represents a tradeoff between raw performance (see Tables~\ref{table:tabfact_results} and~\ref{table:tabfact_results_fullwiki}) and the ability to identify missing or incomplete information.